 Fighting Blindness currently support a number of research initiatives which aim to improve the diagnosis, care and quality of life of individuals living with LHON.

 Target 5000 research, largely funded by Fighting Blindness aims to determine the genetic cause and understand the nature of the condition over time.
 Through Target 5000, a national registry will also be developed which will greatly improve access to suitable clinical trials and treatments for people living in Ireland with LHON.
-For further information, please visit ***(insert link to Target 5000).
+For further information, please visit our Target 5000 section.

 Dr Sarah Doyle based in Trinity College Dublin is conducting a study to investigate if a protein known as SARM1 plays a role in retinal degeneration, a key component of Leber’s Hereditary Optic Neuropathy.
 This work aims to further understand the underlying mechanisms of retinal degeneration and identify potentially new therapeutic targets.
-To find out more about this study, please visit ***(insert link to Dr Doyle’s research project).
+To find out more about this study, please visit our latest research section.

 For further information, please contact the Research Department on 01 6789004.